CyberInt/redux-reuse/README.md

 ): (reducer) => reducer
 ```

-Creates a second-order reducer which maps state before and after passing
+Creates a higher-order reducer which maps state before and after passing
 to a reducer, but does it only for passed action types.

 Useful when you want reuse your reducer on state, which has another format.